ssube/build-tools/docs/development.md

 ## Ansible

-This entire repository is an ansible playbook, with roles.
-This structure is needed to make the right files available on remote hosts (**TODO:** verify that).
+The repository has some Ansible with roles.
+It needs to be installed in a playbook before being used.
+To avoid constantly updating during development, you can symlink `roles/build-tools` in the playbook directory to the root of this repo.

 Roles are organized by tool, with some overlap between the kubectl roles and other cluster roles.